ufo-github/ponyfoo/README.md

 - views that respond with json e.g 404, should prob use a taunus method?
 - flash should be in layout really?
 - cmd + enter look up a lib that has simple api
-- fill metadata (see defaultRequestModel.js)
+- canonical, etc: fill metadata (see defaultRequestModel.js)

   [1]: https://travis-ci.org/ponyfoo/ponyfoo.png?branch=master
   [2]: https://travis-ci.org/ponyfoo/ponyfoo